-This Blog is in reverse order, namely newest content is at the top
+This Blog is recorded in reverse order so the newest content is at the top

 For those who are interested these are my (Secretary HVA) notes from the public speakers at the Town Council meeting on 4th Sept.
 The Council minutes are available for all to read on the Alton Town Council Website (Link here)